mcmadhatter/Ninja-LWRF-Energy/README.md

 2. Click drivers
 3. Click the configure button next to Ninja-LWRF-Energy item.
 4. Click `Register` in the window that opens.
-5. On your Lightwave RF WiFi box click yes to add the device.
+5. On your Lightwave RF WiFi box click yes to add the device. (it will appear as a <<- Yes    No->>   option.